 - LAUSD regularly issues non-voter approved, tax-exempt bonds, known as Certificates of Participation (COPs) even though Proposition 13 mandated a vote of the people on public indebtedness.

-- The controversial and obscure process of how the Board of Education issues tax-exempt bonds was a advised by LAUSD legal counsel and the District’s bond counsel (who charges a fee on bond transactions).
+- The controversial and obscure process of how the Board of Education issues tax-exempt bonds was advised by LAUSD legal counsel and the District’s bond counsel (who charges a fee on bond transactions).

 - LAUSD has never been faced with a legal challenge on any of the non-voter approved COP bond issuances